 The Low-Income Rental Program assists families with rental housing on Tribal Lands.
 Required monthly rental payments are based on a maximum of 30% of the household’s adjusted gross annual income.
 Unit size is determined by family composition.

-Monthly Housing Assistance Payments (MHAP) Program
+Monthly Housing Assistance Program (MHAP)

 Emergency Housing Program

-Here is an application for housing.
+Here is an Application for Housing.
 Please return your completed application to:

 Coquille Indian Housing Authority